shrub719/kar-gecko-codes/README.md

 # Kirby Air Ride Gecko Codes
-A collection of Gecko codes for Kirby Air Ride for the GameCube.
+A collection of Gecko codes for the PAL version of Kirby Air Ride for the GameCube.

 Some codes are from [Kirby Air Ride Online](https://github.com/EternalllZM/rtd-kar/) which was shared under the MIT license and are not by me.
 These are clearly noted.